Asbestos Lung Cancer

 The connection between asbestos and lung cancer is still strong today.
 The Environmental Working Group (EWG) notes that between 8,000 and 10,000 asbestos-related lung cancer patients die each year.

-The good news is that medical care can help asbestos lung cancer patients live longer — and financial aid may be available as well.
-Learn more about getting compensation for asbestos lung cancer with a free case review.
+The good news is that medical care can help asbestos lung cancer patients live longer — and financial compensation may also be available.
+Learn more in our Free Lung Cancer Guide.

 How Asbestos Exposure Leads to Lung Cancer